 - Finish strong.
 Regardless of how upset a customer may be, start there.
 See what you can do to solve the problem or answer the question in such a way that the customer would want to say something nice about you via their favorite social channel, once the issue is resolved, thereby turning what may have started out to be potentially negative PR into something extremely positive.

 As the social customer service experience transforms into engagement, here are three more ideas to consider:

 - Consider developing an app.
 You don’t have to spend a lot of money to get something that will engage and interact with your customers.
 The app can share new information about products, better ways to use your products and more.

 - Create a content marketing campaign.
 This is perhaps one of the strongest social media strategies you can have.
 The key is to deliver content versus blatant marketing.
 It’s not about asking for business.
 It’s about delivering value.
 Do it right and the business follows.

 - Use YouTube.
 Create videos that deliver value with solutions to commonly asked questions.
 I once bought a ping pong table and had difficulty setting it up.
 All I had to do was put the model number of the table in the YouTube search box and up came a video that helped me put together the table.
-It was like the customer service rep was standing over my shoulder telling me exactly what to do.
+It was like the live chat solution rep was standing over my shoulder telling me exactly what to do.
 Customer will leave comments under your videos, so be sure to interact with them there as well.